 - Waterlily dahlias.

 Thinking about the different flower choices available can help you to decide which one may be right for your particular garden plans.

 Of course, you will also need to consider the height to which the cultivar you are considering will grow.
 This will determine where best to place the plants in reference to the environment and other planting around about.

 But largely speaking, which dahlias you choose to grow will be a matter of personal aesthetic preference.

 All dahlias like a sunny site, ideally with space between them and neighbouring plants.
 Dahlias like a relatively fertile soil that is rich in organic matter.
 Moist yet relatively free-draining soils are ideal.

 Where the climate allows tubers to remain in the ground over the winter, it is best to plant them in lighter, more free-draining soils.
 Though dahlias can grow in heavier clay, the tubers can suffer in the colder and soggier conditions.
 If you do have a heavier soil, or live in a colder area, you will likely need to lift the tubers in autumn.

 Mulch well with organic matter to improve the soil when planting your dahlias.
 You can plant tubers with shoots, or root cuttings grown in pots.

-Start tubers indoors or under cover in February in a shallow tray of potting compost.
-When the shoots are around 3cm tall, divide the tubers, making sure each section has both shoots and roots.
+Start tubers indoors or under cover in February in a seed flat or tray of potting media.
+When the shoots are around 3cm in height, divide the tubers, making sure each section has both shoots and roots.
 Pot up each section and grow them on in frost-free conditions before planting out in late May/early June.